 - As a little girl I was a big big fan of horses.

-- Als Tierarzt muss man sehr viel über Tiere wissen.
+- Als Tierarzt muss man sehr viel über Pferde wissen.

-- As a vet you need to know a lot about animals.
+- As a vet you need to know a lot about horses.

 - Du kannst diese Decke als Sattel benutzen.